Worldwide Guide to Women in Leadership

 2007 Acting President (25.01-15.07)

-Former Deputy Mayor of Jerusalem in charge of Education, Labour Member of the Knesset 1992-2005, Minister of Environment 1999-2001, Minister of Trade and Industry 2001-02, Group Chairperson of Labour 2003-05 and Acting Leader of the Oppostion in 2003.
-Minister of Communication in 2005, and joined Kadima, a new party formed by Ariel Sharon in 2006 and Speaker of the Knesset from the same year.
+Former Deputy Mayor of Jerusalem in charge of Education, Labour Member of the Knesset 1992-2005, Group Chairperson of Labour 2003-05 and Acting Leader of the Oppostion in 2003, joined Kadima, a new party formed by Ariel Sharon in 2006 and Speaker of the Knesset 2006-09.

 She became Acting President when the President Moshe Katsaw on his own request was temporary suspended after the Attorney General announced that he would charge the president with offences including rape, obstruction of justice and fraud, on 1.
-July he resigned and she continued in her role until his successor, Shimon Peres, took office.
+July he resigned and she continued in her role until his successor took office.
+Chairperson of the Kadima Knesset Group 2009-13 and Presidential Candidate in 2014.
 Mother of 3. (b.
 1952-).

 2006-07 Acting Minister of Science, Technology, Culture and Sports (November-)